delta-io/delta-rs/docs/why-use-delta-lake.md

 ## Fast performance

-Delta tables store data in many Parquet files and persist file-level metadata in the transaction log.
+Delta tables store data in Parquet files and persist file-level metadata in the transaction log.

 This offers two main performance advantages: